 2. A detailed outline of the methods to be utilized to remove these barriers and make the facilities accessible.

 3. The schedule for taking the necessary steps to achieve compliance with Title II of the ADA.
-If the time period for achieving compliance is longer than one year, the plan should identify the interim steps that will be taken during each year of the transition period.
+If the time period for achieving compliance is longer than one year, the plan is to identify the interim steps that will be taken during each year of the transition period.

 4. The name and contact information of SCDA official and departmental representative responsible for the plan's implementation.